 They had seen this kind of thing before (apparently broken down Bay Area residents aren’t a rarity around these parts).

 Not only did they diagnose our car problem (leaking oil tank), help us push the car down the 1 lane road to a turnout, and let us borrow their phone – which was using some kind of local mountain folk satellite service – but they even knew the towing company guy personally, and helped us reserve a tow truck for the next day.

 Then our good Samaritans gave us a lift to the ranger station, where we had been headed.

-Still in disbelief of the whole situation, and knowing full well Lia would break up with me for killing her car, we accepted a ride from our heroes back to our campsite, listening to their stories about the area and trying not to be alarmed by the amount of weed they were smoking while they drove.
+Still in disbelief of the whole situation, and knowing full well Lia would break up with me for killing her car, we accepted a ride from our heroes back to the Mono Hot Springs campground, listening to their stories about the area and trying not to be alarmed by the amount of weed they were smoking while they drove.

 Back at the campsite, we filled in H and T and introduced them to our new favorite people.

 Like angels from stoney mountain folk heaven, the local couple offered to share with us a joint and some day old pizza that they happened to have in their pickup truck, which we accepted gratefully.

 Afterwards, they offered yet again to give us a ride, this time down the Kaiser Pass to Mono Hot Springs, our original plan for the day.